derekrjones/angular-styleguide/README.md

 ### Rule of One
 ###### [Style [Y010](#style-y010)]

-  - Define 1 component per file.
+  - Define 1 component per file and wire them in `index.js`

   **(AVOID)** The following example defines the `app.todo` module, a factory, and a directive all in the same file.